tfabris/BlueGigaEmpeg/README.md

     shows only two A2DP channels but no AVRCP channel, then you have this problem.
 Try the following:

-	- Get the latest version of the BlueGigaEmpeg.ino code as described in the ["Updating firmware"](#updating-firmware) section, edit it, and change the variable "autoReconnectMode" to 2 and save the file.
+	- Get the latest version of the BlueGigaEmpeg.ino source code as described in the ["Updating firmware"](#updating-firmware) section.
+Edit the BlueGigaEmpeg.ino code file.
+Locate the variable "autoReconnectMode", change it from 1 to 2, and save the file.

 	- Re-upload the code to the Arduino as described in the ["Updating firmware"](#updating-firmware) section,then press the RESET/PAIR button